hellcy/old-blog-archive/index.md

 * This jar is your framework.
 When we want to do lots of things on regular basis it just consumes time and a framework will not only save time it will also provide right components in ur applications.
 Fast and easy.

+## Framework vs Library
+* To understand this, let us see how we can use GSON library and Hibernate framework.

+* Framework
+* Consider we have to save student object in a database using Hibernate framework.

+* To do this we have to do the following things.
+* Create a file with name "hibernate.cfg.xml".
+And fill in the DB details in "hibernate.cfg.xml".
+* Make your student class a java bean.
+* Create a session object.
+Invoke the save method of session object.
+In save method pass the student object as an argument.
+* If you notice we made the student class a java bean because hibernate wanted that.
+* Hibernate has a rule.
+The object that hibernate persist should be an instance of Java bean.
+* This means if we want to use a framework, we have to change our code so that it follows the rules given by that framework.
+The changes can be like
+* Define a method in our class. (example write getter and setter methods in student class in hibernate)
+* Make our class implement an interface.

+* Library
+* Consider we have to convert our student object to json format using GSON Library.
+* To do this we have to do the following things.
+* Gson gson = new Gson();
+* String json = gson.toJson(student);
+* Please note we didn't change our student class to use GSON.
+* This means if we want to use a library, we need not change our existing code.

+* So the difference is
+* Framework and library are the code written by some one else.
+This code give us a functionality.
+* In framework we change the structure of our code according to the rules given by them.
+In order to use the functionality provided by them.
+* In library we can use the functionality directly without changing our code.

 ## What is Spring Framework

 * 1) You can use Spring Framework for writing web applications: